csc-training/csc-env-eff/_hands-on/batch_jobs/parallel.md

 ## Parallel jobs
 - A parallel program is capable of utilizing several cores and other resources simultaneously for the same job
-- The aim of a parallel program is to solve a problem (job) faster and to be able to tacle a larger problem that wouldn't fit into a single core
+- The aim of a parallel program is to solve a problem (job) faster and to tackle a larger problem that wouldn't fit into a single core
 - There are two major strategies to divide the computational burden over several cores:
   - [OpenMP](https://e-learn.csc.fi/pluginfile.php/3007/mod_resource/content/1/09-OpenMP-intro.pdf)
   - [MPI](https://e-learn.csc.fi/pluginfile.php/2997/mod_resource/content/1/04-intro-to-mpi.pdf)